SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 by ``3.28024``, to convert it from feet to meters.

-These properties are read-only computed properties, and so they have been expressed without the ``get`` keyword, for brevity.
+These properties are read-only computed properties, and so they are expressed without the ``get`` keyword, for brevity.
 Their return value is of type ``Double``, and can be used within mathematical calculations wherever a ``Double`` is accepted: